 - The tax return filed had not been fraudulent or frivolous.

 - IRS has made the tax assessment at least 240 days before you have filed for bankruptcy.
 This assessment may be made when you report a balance due, the IRS makes the final determination in an audit, or an assessment proposed by the IRS has been finalized.

 - You are not guilty of evading taxes intentionally.

 In this context, it is worth remembering that you are not eligible to file for bankruptcy if your tax debts are related to tax returns that you are yet to file.
-For, when you file for bankruptcy, you have to not only provide documentary evidence of your latest tax return but also offer evidence that you have timely filed the last four tax returns.
+When you file for bankruptcy, you have to provide documentation and evidence of your latest tax return as well as offer evidence that you have filed the last four tax returns.

 You must remember that until the “not currently collectible” status is applicable to you, the 10-year statute of limitations related to collection of tax debts by the IRS is still in effect.
 This means that if the IRS does not collect the outstanding tax debts from you within 10 years, these will lapse and you will be cleared of all debts.

-So, now that you know about the two ways in which you can discharge your tax debts, either partly or wholly, it is time you consulted an experienced tax consultant who can weigh the pros and cons of these two options—exercising bankruptcy and not currently collectible —and apply one to your specific financial situation.
+Now that you know about the two ways in which you can discharge your tax debts, either partly or wholly, the best thing to do is consult with an experienced tax consultant who can weigh the pros and cons of these options as they apply to your specific financial situation.